 If you are an artist who uses travel sets, if someone were to give you one of these as a gift, what would you have liked to have seen done differently?
 I plan to make some configurations with less ‘other stuff’ and more paints, but the idea with this one is to be able to create art anywhere you are without having to haul anything other than this box with you.
 Within that realm, suggestions are welcomed!

-International customers: If you’re outside the US and would like to place an order, please contact me at [email protected] I’ll create a special listing for you that includes shipping.
+International customers: If you’re outside the US and would like to place an order, please contact me at firstname.lastname@example.org.
+I’ll send you an invoice that includes shipping.